 Jenkinson found herself in the company of scientists, whose research inspired an increasing awareness of the temporal nature of our existence.
 This, coupled with her reaction to the vast, minimal emptiness of the Antarctic environment itself, has inspired a range of work that she considers to be a post-romantic view of our engagement with nature.

-Jenkinson’s work was first introduced to Two Rooms during the group exhibition Afterimage.
-This exhibition explored the artist’s relationship to the mysteries of the optical phenomena.
+Jenkinson’s work was first introduced to two Rooms during the group exhibition After Image.
+This exhibition explored the artist’s relationship to the mysteries of optical phenomen.
 In the Antarctic, freezing temperatures and low humidity produce dancing columns of light of various hues known as auroras.
 In her series Atmospheric Optics, Jenkinson recreates these magnificent spectral performances using billowing folds of fabric in rich greens pinks and purple superimposed over the crystal clear dry valleys of the Antarctic.

-The works are as transient as the lights displays themselves.
+The works are as transient as the light displays themselves.
 Using a lenticluar lens, where the image is laminated on to a finely ridged plastic, the lights flicker and shimmer as the viewer approaches the work, then totally disappear.
 Equally as ephemeral are the Certain Islands.
-Early explorers to the Antarctic waters charted landforms only to be revealed later as mirages.
-Jenkinson scans fragments of mountains and bare rock outcrops of Antarctica into seascapes to create her own mythical landforms.
+Early explorers to the Antarctic waters charted land forms only to be revealed later as mirages.
+Jenkinson scans fragments of mountains and bare rock outcrops of Antarctica into seascapes to create her own mythical land forms.